 The good news is that people are able to visit the IDC.
 Your short visit can bring some light and much needed supplies to people living inside.
 There are many groups visiting and to visit an entire family, volunteers are needed to have each member of the family released into the visitation area.
 The visitation area is a large group near the cells separated by a gate on the detainee side, and a gate on the visitor side.
 The visitation is public and the area becomes crowded easily.
 Often people may need to shout at each other through the fence to be heard.
 All items being brought into the facility are searched and even food packaging should be easy to inspect.
 Suspicious items or giving too much of any certain item, may result in these donations being rejected or confiscated.

-Visiting times are only between 10.30 – 11.30am Monday – Friday.
-Registration to visit is only open from 8.30 – 10.00am.
-If you miss the registration period, they will not give you the forms needed to visit and you would have wasted your trip to IDC.
+Arrive early as these times are subject to change, and only 85 people are allowed in each session.
+If you miss the registration period, they will not give you the forms needed to visit, and you will have wasted your trip to IDC.

 - Your passport (with a valid visa).